Sam-Guliker/performance-matters-server-side/README.md

 yo express
 ```

-yeoman will give you different options to build your project.
+Yeoman will give you different options to build your project.

 ![yoexpress](images/yoexpress.png)

 #### Features of Yeoman